Latest News

 Posted on:

 Louise and I have lived together in Jenkintown since late 2002, marrying a year later.
 The year before, Louise’s mom had passed away, and while she stood to inherit the house, she considered selling it and buying elsewhere.
-We didn’t much like the house at the time, mainly because of its […]
+We didn’t much like the house at the time, mainly because of its tiny kitchen and lack of porch.
+After an exhaustive and frustrating search for a better house in a location as […]

 This Meets Code